Ellerhold/fs2es-indexer/README.md

 ## The plight of .DS_Store and how to automatically delete them

-MacOS creates ".DS_Store" files, in which it saves some stuff.
+macOS creates ".DS_Store" files, in which it saves some stuff.
 Custom sorting, preview images, ...
 But, there are a lot of problems with these files in a Samba Share:
-- different MacOS version use different file layouts
+- different macOS version use different file layouts
-  - A .DS_Store created in a new MacOS can crash older MacOS clients
+  - A .DS_Store created in a new macOS can crash older macOS clients
-  - A .DS_Store from an older MacOS can be broken and crash other clients
+  - A .DS_Store from an older macOS can be broken and crash other clients
 - Opening the same share with multiple clients can lead to concurrent access to these files -
   - All clients want to update them at the same time and a login-screen pops up "Please enter admin credentials"
   - If one client wants to move the folder, but another client has this file open - it cant.
     - ClientA will diligently wait for ClientB to finish... we've seen minutes waiting time.

-Thats why you usually disable them via "veto files = /.DS_Store/" and "delete veto files = yes" in the smb.conf.
+That's why you usually disable them via "veto files = /.DS_Store/" and "delete veto files = yes" in the smb.conf.
-This worked fine until MacOS 26 (Tahoe).
-With MacOS 26 moving (or copying) a folder to the share will fail with an error.
+This worked fine until macOS 26 (Tahoe).
+With macOS 26 moving (or copying) a folder to the share will fail with an error.
 Because it cant write one of its file (the .DS_Store).
-Previous versions of the SMB client in MacOS were ignoring this veto.
+Previous versions of the SMB client in macOS were ignoring this veto.
-So for MacOS 26 clients you have to disable these configs - and youve got all the problems above.
+So for macOS 26 clients you have to disable these configs - and you've got all the problems above.

-You could disable them on the Mac OS Client via "defaults write com.apple.desktopservices DSDontWriteNetworkStores -bool TRUE"
-This doesnt work, because it wont create new .DS_Store files, but copying a folder with one in it is unaffected by it.
+You could disable them on the macOS Client via "defaults write com.apple.desktopservices DSDontWriteNetworkStores -bool TRUE" This doesn't work, because it won't create new .DS_Store files, but copying a folder with one in it is unaffected by it.

 fs2es-indexer can now help you with this.
 Add this to your config.yml:
 ```yaml